oObqpdOo/autodiffriscv/README.md

 # ad-rv32imf

-## Disclaimer: This is a temporary, anonymous repository for submission to ASAP 2026.
+## Disclaimer: This is a temporary repository for submission to ASAP 2026.

-### The real repository will be revealed upon acceptance.
+This repository is in the process of being merged with a private developer's repository.

 Many thanks to Bernard Goossens for providing early prototypes and for the excellent description of the underlying microarchitecture in the book: